Barber–Scotia College: 2004–2015

-2009–present

-Barber–Scotia had an enrollment of 120 full-time students.
-The college offered the following four degree programs: Bachelor of Arts in Business, Bachelor of Arts in Religious Studies, Bachelor of Arts in Sports Management and a Bachelor of Science in Bio-Energy.
-Each academic discipline has several fields of concentration.
-The school closed for the Spring Semester of the 2015–2016 academic year to restructure and implement its new strategic plan.
+2016–present

-In September 2016, the newly elected Board of Trustees hired David Olah as president to once again lead the college.
-Twelve students enrolled, as Barber-Scotia reopened its doors for the fall semester.
-The college anticipated receiving more than 150 students in the coming semesters.
+In September 2016, the newly elected Board of Trustees hired David Olah as president to once again lead the college, at which twelve students were enrolled.
+The school closed for spring semester 2016 academic year to restructure and implement its new strategic plan.

-Rice Access Financial published a request for qualifications, with a deadline for submissions of December 20, 2017 for "developers that had interest in working with the college for possible development opportunities".
-In February 2018 the Independent Tribune said the college was being sold and a school might be built there.
-In a response, trustees said that while the college still couldn't offer federal financial aid yet, several programs were still offered which trained students for jobs.
+In February 2018, the Independent Tribune said the college was being sold and a school might be built there.
 President Olah said that while the college owed millions, it was not for sale.
-He said degrees were offered through the North Carolina Department of Education in religious studies, renewable energy, business entrepreneurship and sports management, and projected enrollment was 100 to 115.
+In addition, trustees said that while the college still couldn't offer federal financial aid yet, several programs were still offered which trained students for jobs.

 On March 16, 2019, the college's alumni association held a meeting about the college's future.
 At that time, the Independent Tribune claimed the college was holding no classes.
 Melvin Isadore Douglass became the college's president in April 2019, and an official inauguration was planned in January 2020.
 According to the Independent Tribune, most of the college's 45 students were taking classes online.

 In January 2020 the Barber-Scotia Property Task Force started working on plans for what to do with the campus.
 After meetings with community leaders, it was determined possible uses for campus buildings as of September 2020 included a school, a museum, and a business center.
 Because the gym was in good shape with a pool that could be used, an aquatics center was another possibility.
 Faith Hall, Graves Hall and Leland S. Cozart House were on the National Register of Historic Places and would likely be preserved, but some of those buildings were in such bad shape no one could go inside.